-According to the Insurance Information Institute, some home insurance companies will offer you a “vacancy permit” if you request it before the home has been unoccupied for a 30-day period.
+A: According to the Insurance Information Institute, some home insurance companies will offer you a “vacancy permit,” but you’ll have to request it before your home has been unoccupied for a 30-day period.

-A vacancy permit will allow some of your coverage to stay intact, such as fire and wind coverage, but will exclude coverage for theft, water damage or glass breakage.
+A vacancy permit will allow some of your coverage to stay active, such as fire and wind coverage, but will exclude coverage for theft, water damage or glass breakage.

-If your homeowners insurance company is going to cancel your policy on an empty home that you own, look around for home insurance providers that offer specialized vacant home insurance.
+A: If your homeowners insurance company is going to cancel your policy because no one is living in your home, you can buy specialized vacant home insurance.
 For instance, Farmers Insurance offers a policy that insures vacant homes valued up to $1 million and without restriction on the age of the home.
-Farmers says the home must be for sale, in the name of an estate or under renovation.
+For a policy like the one offered at Farmers, the home must be for sale, in the name of an estate or under renovation.

 Q: How do you avoid having your home insurance canceled?